John Robert Lehane (1945 – 2018) was an English anaesthetist

 - 1984 – Co-author of the Cormack-Lehane scoring system, a simple classification system for grading direct laryngoscopy in Anaesthesia

-- 2013 – DAS Macewen Medal from the Difficult Airway Society
+- 2013 – Macewen Medal from the Difficult Airway Society

 - Died in November 2018